winewithbiscuits/wine/source/_posts/page.md

 categories : [Electronics, Computer]
 ---

-Making NAS or Network Attached Storage is not easy, especillay if your PC is too yes very ancient, here is my journey documented on the quest of making NAS
+Making NAS or Network Attached Storage is not easy, especially if your PC is ancient, here is my journey documented on the quest of making NAS with my old pc

 ---